 Ronald Ray Hatch is a GPS scientist who currently holds over 30 patents in GPS.
 Ron appears as one of the scientists that finds flaws in Einstein’s theory of relativity.
 Scientists, professors, and media site GPS as one of the best examples of practical uses for relativity.
 Mr. Hatch says otherwise.

-born in Freedom, Oklahoma, now of Wilmington, California, received his Bachelor of Science degree in physics and math in 1962 from Seattle Pacific University.
+Born in Freedom, Oklahoma, having spent his later life in Wilmington, California, received his Bachelor of Science degree in physics and math in 1962 from Seattle Pacific University.
 He worked at Johns Hopkins Applied Physics Lab, Boeing and Magnavox as Principle Scientist, before becoming a Global Positioning System (GPS) consultant.

 In 1994 he joined Jim Litton, K. T. Woo, and Jalal Alisobhani in starting what is now NavCom Technology, Inc. He has served a number of roles within the Institute of Navigation (ION), including Chair of the Satellite Division, President and Fellow.
 Hatch received the Johannes Kepler Award from the Satellite Division and the Colonel Thomas Thurlow Award from the ION.
 He has been awarded twelve patents either as inventor or co-inventor, most of which relate to GPS, about which he is one of the world’s premier specialists.